An Endless Summer

 An Endless Summer…

-I think that Fitzgerald shares my love for this time of the year when he said: I had that familiar conviction that life was beginning over again with the summer.
+I had that familiar conviction that life was beginning over again with the summer.

 There is always a note of sentimentality when we enter the end of summer, and we return to our own routines, responsibilities, spaces that we might not have the enthusiasm or interest to occupy.
 That’s because summer is always full of promise: sunlight on your skin, stretching out to read a book, taking a long endless siesta, feeling warm and together.